billgriffith/ibm-vpc-tutorial/README.md

 	------------------------------------------------------------------------------
 	There are no active volume tasks
 	```
-	* Ensure you have an Inbound security group rule to allow all traffic (or TCP port 49152 for Gluster) among VSIs of the same security group.
+	* Ensure you have an **Inbound** security group rule to allow **all** traffic (or TCP port 49152 for Gluster) among VSIs of the same security group.
 	![Gluster Security Group](images/gluster_security_group.png)

 * Only allow ``web`` nodes to mount the Gluster volume.
 	```
 	# run from one node only
-	gluster volume set wordpress-vol auth.allow 10.10.10.8,10.10.20.8,10.10.30.7
+	gluster volume set wordpress-vol auth.allow 10.10.10.4,10.10.20.4,10.10.30.4
 	```

 6. Mount the GlusterFS volume locally on **each** ``web`` server.